coinable/coinable-docs/docs/developers/checkouts/integrations/react.md

 #### Variants

-Coinable products have this term called Variant which is an ability to checkout with a product variant for example, if we are selling a T-shirt and it has 5 different sizes, and 2 different colors we have 10 variations of the shirt `2 * 5 = 10`.
-Take a look at how Coinable structured your variants and their names, this is the `variant` name that you will use to populate the `variant` prop so if we have a **L / Black** variant of your t-shirt this is what we will use.
-As an example this would be my implementation of a varianted product.
+Products created with Coinable may have variants.
+In order to create a checkout with a variant, pass in the name of the variant which can be obtained from the Product page.
+For example, if we are selling a T-shirt with 5 different sizes, and 2 different colors, there are 10 variations of the shirt.
+If an available variant is a large black shirt, and the variant name displayed is **L / Black** on the product page, that is what is passed to the `variant` prop.

 ```js
 <PayButton